Starring: Mitchell Anderson, Juliette Cummins, Xander Berkeley

 1 dead deer found in bathtub

-1 female smothered with pillow, hunting knife to the face (dream)
+1 female smothered with a pillow, hunting knife to the face (dream)